Hawkmoor Hospital

-Hawkmoor Hospital, originally known as Hawkmoor County Sanatorium, was a specialist hospital near Bovey Tracey in Devon, founded in 1913 as a pulmonary tuberculosis sanatorium as part of a network of such facilities, instigated by the Public Health (Tuberculosis Regulations) 1912.
+Hawkmoor Hospital, originally known as Hawkmoor County Sanatorium, was a specialist hospital near Bovey Tracey in Devon, England, founded in 1913 as a pulmonary tuberculosis sanatorium as part of a network of such facilities, instigated by the Public Health (Tuberculosis Regulations) 1912.
 From 1948, the hospital catered for patients with a range of chest ailments (including tuberculosis), as well as chest surgery, and mental disability patients.
 From 1973, the facility dealt solely with mental health problems until its closure in 1987.

 History

 The hospital, which formed part of a nationwide network of sanatoria designed for the treatment of pulmonary tuberculosis and made possible by central government grants worth £1.5 million awarded under the Finance Act 1912, opened in 1913.
 The sanatorium initially opened in temporary accommodation with 40 beds available.
 The main building not completed until over a year later.
 Training of nurses was shared by arrangement with the Royal Cornwall Infirmary in Truro.

 In 1925, the sanatorium innovated with the production of prints of chest x-rays straight on to bromide paper, with copies then be added to the patient's file and straight to the local tuberculosis officer.

 After the sanatorium joined the National Health Service in 1948, the scope of treatment offered was expanded to include all pulmonary disorders as well as the acceptance of mental health services.
 It opened a specialist thoracic surgery unit and also offered services to treat conditions such as sarcoidosis and pulmonary carcinoma from 1950.
 It was generally known as Hawkmoor Chest Hospital, or simply as Hawkmoor Hospital.

 In 1948, Hawkmoor, with its 210 beds, was the largest hospital in the Exeter Special Management Committee, which managed all the TB and smallpox hospitals in the area.
 In 1949, the training of nurses was moved to Royal Devon and Exeter, being somewhat closer than Plymouth and Truro.

-By the mid 1950s, the hospital was taking a range of conditions including treating trauma from motoring injuries, and dealing with children swallowing foreign bodies.
+By the mid-1950s, the hospital was taking a range of conditions including treating trauma from motoring injuries, and dealing with children swallowing foreign bodies.
 The average length of stay at Hawkmoor was six months, compared to three weeks at a normal general hospital.
 The hospital became the area's main chest and thoracic surgery centre, although staff recruitment and retention proved an issue, with staff seconded over from Torbay hospital as required.

 The hospital had close ties with the 'league of friends' and other co-operative societies from the other local hospitals in Torbay and Newton Abbot, who often helped with the fundraising for facilities and equipment at Hawkmoor, due to the high number of people from those areas treated at Hawkmoor.

 Tuberculosis gradually declined, with TB making up less than 20% of the caseload of the hospital by 1962, and other hospitals in Devon, such as the Hawley Hospital in Barnstaple were closed in 1963, leading to TB patients from across the county being taken to Hawkmoor.